How to get rid of fleas from your cat and eliminate them from your entire home.

 Firstly: If you see your cat scratching excessively, it could be the first sign that fleas are present.

 Secondly: If you see small black pepper looking things on their skin or in the place that your cat played, it could be another sign of fleas being present.

-Thirdly: If your cat has any bumps or the skin seem to be irritated, or if the cat seems to excessively groom itself.
+Thirdly: If your cat has any bumps or the skin seems to be irritated, or if the cat seems to excessively groom itself.
 That is a sure sign that fleas are present.
 So you may want to take immediate action.

 Fleas carry tapeworms!
 As your cat grooms himself he will eat some of those fleas and the tapeworms will then live inside of his intestine.
 The tapeworms will also lay eggs inside their hosts.
 This is not good for your cat!

 Kindly note that if your cat has fleas, your house is totally infested!
-It is no myth that 95% of fleas live in the environment and only 5 % lives on your pet.
+It is no myth that 95% of fleas live in the environment and only 5 % live on your pet.
 That means killing fleas on your cat alone will not get rid of fleas.

 The places that they will reside in your home are – cracks in the floors, carpets, sofas, bed sheets, mattresses, pillowcases and so on.